plesk/migration-scripts/deploy-subscriptions/README.md

 field3 - system user password

 How to use:
-1. Prepare the .csv file according to example above.
+1. Edit the cred.csv file as per the template.
-2. Save it as cred.csv in the same directory as the script.
+2. Save it in the same directory as the script.
 3. Run the script, enter the IP address for the subscription and press Enter.